camptocamp/oapi-poc/tutorial/howto.md

 ![Download asset](img/download_asset.png)

-It is additionally possible to filter by `datetime` and by `BBOX`.
+It is additionally possible to filter by `datetime` and by `bbox`.
 In the following example we will retrieve the asset files of the item with datetime `2022-07-07T13:24:00Z` from the collection `Warnung vor Naturgefahren`:

 - In the main window of the plugin select the collection `Warnung vor Naturgefahren`
 - Activate `Filter by date` and set the date and time in `Start`.
 Leave `End` as `NULL`